3ZadeSSG/GPU-Programming-CUDA-C/README.md

 1. Finding row and column sum of a matrix, finding column minimum and row maximum of matrix
 2. Single point crossover
-3. Evaluation of a given following function:
+3. Evaluation of a given mathematical function
 4. Calculation of cosine distance, Manhattan distance and Euclidian Distance between two n-dimensional points considered as vectors
 5. Bubble Sort
 6. Merge Sort